 - Garden Gnome Story Stones – This is a super fun activity to do with the kids and make a fun addition to the garden!

 Your shares are how this site grows and I am sincerely grateful.
 Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite DIY crafts board on Pinterest.
+Please share it with a crafty group on Facebook or save it to your favorite DIY gnome pin board.